lwaekfjlk/awesome-gpt-games/README.md

 # 🕹️ Awesome GPT Games🔥

+🎆 EVERYONE CAN BE A GAME DEVELOPER WITH GPT!

 💥 GPT-4's incredible code generation capabilities enable game development using simple text prompts.

 🎮 We try to gather all text prompts that can generate entertaining games in one shot.